rishisoni10/APES-Embedded_Linux_Development/system_call/README.md

 	./syscall_test print_data

-If no data needs to be dumped with just the printing of return status, type on the command line:
+If no data needs to be dumped with just the printing of return status, type the following on the command line:

 	./syscall_test